Efficient Shallow Ritz Method For 1D Diffusion Problems: Numerical Experiments

 \section{Numerical Experiments}

 This section presents numerical results of the dBN and AdBN methods for solving \cref{pde}.
-In all the experiments, the penalization parameter $\gamma$ was set to $10^4$ for the first two test problems (\cref{num ex 1} and \cref{num ex 2}) and $10^{11}$ for the third one (\cref{num ex 3}).
-For the AdBN method, a refinement occurred when the difference of the relative residuals for two consecutive iterates, $\tau$, was less than $10^{-5}$.
+In all the experiments, the parameters $\tau_1$ and $\tau_2$ were set to $10^{-10}$ and $10^{-6}$, respectively.
+The penalization parameter $\gamma$ was set to $10^4$ for the first two test problems (\cref{num ex 1} and \cref{num ex 2}) and $10^{13}$ for the third one (\cref{num ex 3}).
+For the AdBN method, a refinement occurred when the absolute difference of the relative residuals for two consecutive iterates was less than $10^{-3}$.

 In order to evaluate the performance of the iterative solvers described in \cref{alg:dBN} and \cref{alg:adBN}, we compare the resulting approximations to the true solution.
 For each test problem, let $u$ and $u_n$ be the exact solution and its approximation in $\mathcal{M}_n(I)$, respectively.
 Denote the relative $H_1$ seminorm error by